SDaron/keepAsFixed/README.md

 KeepAsFixed Plugin for jQuery

-This plugin allow to give a fixed position to any DOM element, adding a hidden clone to keep navigation fluid.
+This plugin give a fixed position to any DOM element if it's hidden by scrolling, and add a hidden clone of it to keep navigation fluid.

 Usage
 ```